medic/cht-docs/content/en/apps/guides/hosting/4.x/upgrading.md

 docker-compose up
 ```

 For the following steps, the tool needs access to your CouchDb installation.
-To provide this access, you will need to provide a URL that includes authentication.
+To allow this access, you will need to provide a URL to your CouchDB installation that includes authentication.
 Additionally, if your CouchDb runs in docker, the tool needs to be added to the same docker network in order to access protected endpoints:

 ```shell